 Christopher Lloyd does a nice job of opening out the character of Doc.
 He and Mary Steenburgen (in her second cross-time love story, after Time After Time (1979) and playing just as daffily as she did there) have a charm together with their mutual rhapsodies over Jules Verne.
 The film’s setting is clearly intended to allow director Robert Zemeckis to have fun with various Western cliches – he quotes Sergio Leone and Eastwood.
 A commendable attempt is made to approximate the historical realism of the period – showing animal turds in the streets and the bad hygiene of the time.

 Robert Zemeckis’s other genre films are:– Who Framed Roger Rabbit?
-(1988), the immortality black comedy Death Becomes Her (1992), the alien contact film Contact (1997), the ghost story What Lies Beneath (2000), the computer-animated Christmas fantasy The Polar Express (2004), the computer-animated adaptations of Beowulf (2007) and A Christmas Carol (2009), and the true-life based Welcome to Marwen (2018) where Steve Carell builds a fantasy village of dolls and the remake of The Witches (2020) and the live-action remake of Pinocchio (2022).
+(1988), the immortality black comedy Death Becomes Her (1992), the alien contact film Contact (1997), the ghost story What Lies Beneath (2000), the computer-animated Christmas fantasy The Polar Express (2004), the computer-animated adaptations of Beowulf (2007) and A Christmas Carol (2009), the true-life based Welcome to Marwen (2018) where Steve Carell builds a fantasy village of dolls and the remake of The Witches (2020) and the live-action remake of Pinocchio (2022).
 Zemeckis has also produced a large number of other genre films including the Tales from the Crypt (1989-96) cable tv horror anthology series, the two film spinoffs Tales from the Crypt Presents Demon Knight (1995) and Tales from the Crypt Presents Bordello of Blood (1996), Peter Jackson’s The Frighteners (1996), the voodoo film Ritual (2002), the computer-animated Monster House (2006) and Mars Needs Moms (2011), Real Steel (2011) and the tv series’ Manifest (2018– ) about a planeload of temporally displaced passengers and Project Blue Book (2019– ) about the US Air Force’s true life UFO investigation department and the robot film Finch (2021).
 Zemeckis was also a producing partner in Dark Castle Entertainment, which have made a number of horror films including House on Haunted Hill (1999), Thir13een Ghosts (2001), Ghost Ship (2002), Gothika (2003), House of Wax (2005) and The Reaping (2007).